Fact: You will not build a solid credit score any faster by carrying a balance than you would if you paid your credit card balance in full each month.

 If your score is already low, in other words impacted by late payments, etc., then the reduction in the credit score will be less from a closed card due to the fact that late payments have a much greater impact.

 Fact: Medical debts are not considered in any format if reported directly from a medical facility.
 When a medical debt has entered a third-party collection agency, the VantageScore model will consider it because it is classified as a collections account.
-Paid collections, including paid medical collections, do not factor into your VantageScore 3.0 credit score.
+Paid medical collections will not factor into your VantageScore credit score.

 Fact: It’s not the amount of loans that generates a good score – it’s how current a borrower keeps them and many other factors such as credit utilization, and the age of loan accounts.
 In other words, your score can be impacted positively by taking out only a certain number of sensible loans, and keeping them in good standing without missing payments.